A Guide to Omarosa’s Trump N-Word Tape Allegations

 It’s clear that Omarosa hasn’t been able to keep her story straight, and someone is lying about her claims surrounding the N-word tape.
 But despite the assertions of her enemies in Trumpworld, she’s not the root of the rumor.
 Many journalists and opposition researchers have been tracking the tape for years, based on tips from a variety of sources.

 While there may have been a time when the tape would have dashed Trump’s political ambitions, now it’s easy to imagine a racist Trump rant flopping as an “October surprise.”
-There’s no shortage of examples of Trump’s racism, from accusations that his family’s real estate business discriminated against blacks in ‘60s and ‘70s, to his immigration policies, to referring to white supremacists as “very fine people,” to repeatedly disparaging the intelligence of black public figures.
+There’s no shortage of examples of Trump’s racism, from accusations that his family’s real estate business discriminated against blacks in the ’60s and ’70s, to his immigration policies, to referring to white supremacists as “very fine people,” to repeatedly disparaging the intelligence of black public figures.
 Tape of the president using a racial slur would be a scandal, but it’s not going to reveal information voters had no way of guessing.